ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsection{Explainability Analysis}

-We evaluate the quality of explanations generated by ForgeryGPT in terms of both accuracy and persuasiveness.
-To create the testing set, we randomly select 100 forged samples from the IMD2020 dataset and conduct a manual review following the previous procedure.
-We then compare the explanations generated by ForgeryGPT against the ground-truth descriptions of the forgeries in the testing set.
-Two categories of evaluation metrics are designed: (1) Consistency metric, and (2) Human evaluation.
+We evaluate the quality of explanations produced by ForgeryGPT with respect to both accuracy and persuasiveness.
+For this purpose, a testing set is constructed by randomly sampling 100 forged images from the IMD2020 dataset, followed by manual review in accordance with the previous procedure.
+The explanations generated by ForgeryGPT are then compared against the ground-truth descriptions of the forgeries in the testing set.
+The evaluation metrics encompass two categories: (1) Consistency metric, and (2) Human evaluation.

-\subsubsection{Consistency metric}
+\subsubsection{Consistency Metric}

-We utilize ROUGE score \cite{lin2004rouge} to assess the overall accuracy of the generated explanations.
-We also compare ForgeryGPT with other models such as GPT-4o and LLaVA.
-The results in Table~\ref{tab:rouge_scores} demonstrate that our ForgeryGPT achieves the highest consistency, producing the most accurate forgery descriptions.
+To evaluate the overall quality and consistency of the explanations generated by ForgeryGPT, we adopt multiple complementary metrics, including ROUGE-L scores~\cite{lin2004rouge}, Cosine Semantic Similarity (CSS), BLEU-4 \cite{papineni2002bleu}, and SPICE \cite{anderson2016spice}.
+These metrics jointly provide a comprehensive assessment of explanation quality from both lexical and semantic perspectives.
+We benchmark ForgeryGPT against strong baselines, including GPT-4o and LLaVA.
+As summarized in Table~\ref{tab:rouge_scores}, ForgeryGPT consistently attains the highest scores across all evaluation metrics.
+The superior ROUGE-L, BLEU-4, and CSS scores reflect its strong lexical alignment with reference explanations, while the elevated SPICE score highlights its enhanced semantic coherence and contextual relevance.
+Overall, these results demonstrate that ForgeryGPT surpasses existing methods in generating accurate, coherent, and interpretable explanations for image forgeries.

-\subsubsection{Human evaluation}
+\subsubsection{Human Evaluation}